aagontuk/aagontuk.github.io/index.markdown

 # Research #

+* Optimizing the communication infrastructure to support low-latency high-throughput LLM inference

 * A new efficient, secure, and scalable framework for remote memory access and function offloading exploiting the programmability and offloading capability of smartNICs

 * A new software architecture for building services that centers around coherent accelerators and rack-scale shared memory

-* Accelerating the network read path of in-memory key-value stores using eBPF

 # Services #